leonmelson/pyGCodeLoader/README.md

   -inf INFLOOP, --infloop INFLOOP Infinite loop with manual code add until exit is typed = enable

-  -debug DEBUG, --debug DEBUG Disable Writing to port and disable -w --wait funtion as not return will be available = enable
+  -debug DEBUG, --debug DEBUG Disable Writing to port and disable -w --wait function as no return will be available = enable

 Example